cpfaff/Open-Science-Thesis/README.md

 \ostSetColor{CaptionLabel}{DarkOrange}
 ```

-Other elements you can change directly:
+This is a list of other elements you can change the color and style from:

 ```latex
 \ostSetColor{TitleRule}{black}